fgregg/openstates-hugo/content/post/adopting-open-states.md

 author = "James Turk"
 +++

-As [Sunlight announced today](#TKTK), a group of Sunlight alumni are taking ownership of Open States with the goal of turning it into an independent, self-sustaining project.
+As [Sunlight announced today](http://sunlightfoundation.com/blog/2016/11/01/sunlight-labs-update-nonprofits-step-up-to-preserve-tools-for-transparency), a group of Sunlight alumni are taking ownership of Open States with the goal of turning it into an independent, self-sustaining project.
+We're grateful to Kat Duffy and everyone else at Sunlight for working with us to get to this point.

 We wanted to take some time today to explain who we are, what our plans are, and what we need from you if you want to see Open States succeed.